gitesei/WSL_Simulation_Lab/README.md

 This notebook guides the user through the setup, simulation, visualization, and analysis of a periodic box of TIP4P/2005 water using OpenMM.

-The workflow includes energy minimization, NVT and NPT equilibration, hydrogen-bond analysis, calculation of the oxygen–oxygen radial distribution function, and estimation of the self-diffusion coefficient.
+The workflow includes energy minimization, NVT and NPT equilibration, hydrogen-bond analysis, calculation of the oxygen–oxygen radial distribution function, and analysis of rotational dynamics.

 ## Getting started